google/libphonenumber/README.md

-*   Javascript: If you don't want to use our version, which depends on Closure, there are several other options, including https://github.com/halt-hammerzeit/libphonenumber-js (a stripped-down version, about 110 KiloBytes in size) and https://github.com/seegno/google-libphonenumber (a browserify-compatible wrapper installable via npm, genuine all-in-one build of the original library, includes Google Closure library, about 420 KiloBytes in size)
+*   Javascript: If you don't want to use our version, which depends on Closure, there are several other options, including https://github.com/halt-hammerzeit/libphonenumber-js (a stripped-down rewrite, about 110 KB in size) and https://github.com/seegno/google-libphonenumber (a browserify-compatible wrapper around the original unmodified library installable via npm, packs Google Closure library, about 420 KB in size)
 *   Objective-c: https://github.com/iziz/libPhoneNumber-iOS
 *   PHP: https://github.com/giggsey/libphonenumber-for-php
 *   PostgreSQL in-database types: https://github.com/blm768/pg-libphonenumber